-Among the three islands of the Phlegrean Archipelago located in the Gulf of Naples, Ischia is the largest one and shares only with Procida its volcanic origin.
+Among the three islands of the Phlegrean Archipelago located in the Gulf of Naples, Ischia is the largest one and shares only with Procida (Italian Capital of Culture 2022) its volcanic origin.
 Its diversified morphology makes it bewitching and astonishing at the same time: Its unrestrainable nature – so rich in pinewoods, green hills, Mediterranean maquis, mountains, overhanging rocks, crystal clear sea, impressive beaches, intimate bays and grottoes, and thermal springs gushing out on the whole island – is absolutely breathtaking.

 For those who arrive at Ischia for the first time, there are some tours which cannot be missed out: a boat trip around the island, a hike to Mount Epomeo, and an ecological walk in the countryside (maybe also with wine tasting in a typical cellar).
 A good start to get in touch with the Ischian territory and culture!